fkyprianou/deved-platform/content/blog/en/build-a-faq-answering-service-with-chatgpt-and-vonage-ai-studio.md

 outdated: false
 replacement_url: ""
 ---
-[ChatGPT](https://openai.com/blog/chatgpt/)is a state-of-the-art conversational language model developed by [OpenAI](https://openai.com/).
+[ChatGPT](https://openai.com/blog/chatgpt/) is a state-of-the-art conversational language model developed by [OpenAI](https://openai.com/).
 It is based on [transformer ](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model))architecture and has been trained on a diverse range of internet text, allowing it to generate human-like responses to various questions and prompts.
 It can also write computer programs, compose music, write poetry, and more!
 Below is a sample poem it wrote for Vonage’s Communication APIs.

 ![Write a poem about Vonage](/content/blog/build-a-faq-answering-service-with-openai-and-vonage-ai-studio/vonagepoem.png "vonagepoem.png")